sodalabsab/cloud-run-pipeline-demo/README.md

 java -jar build/libs/demo-0.0.3-SNAPSHOT.jar # or whatever version we're at
 ```

-Alternatively, you can run it in a container:
+Once the jar file is created, you can build a container:
+(it expects the jar file to be in `build/libs`

 ```
 docker build -t demo .